Mexico COFEPRIS Medical Device Regulations

 Medium

-Devices that are known in medical practice but may have variations in the material with which they are made and, generally, are introduced into the body for less than thirty days.
+Devices known in medical practice may have variations in the material with which they are made and, generally, are introduced into the body for less than thirty days.

 Class III